About ‘value’

 - Opt In for ongoing service.

-One view of the provisions of the new regime is that in the client/ adviser relationship there will be a more direct payment by clients for the services delivered by their financial advisers –
+An outcome of the new regime was that more direct payments are made by clients for the services delivered by their financial advisers.
+The practice adopted by many firms of advisers (including our own) of –

-the practice adopted by many firms of advisers (including our own) of subsidising the cost of delivering advice and services with any commissions or other financial benefits received from the Dealer Group or product providers will no longer be available.
+- with any commissions or other financial benefits received from the Dealer Group or product providers

 Advice should R.A.T.E. according to –